mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 PLA
 SMA^ GUN

-##### HIGH GUARD: K’KREE
+##### HIGH GUARD: K'KREE

 **CHAPTER-TEN**

-Most starships operating within K’kree space are built to TL9–11 standards.
+Most starships operating within K'kree space are built to TL9–11 standards.
 More advanced craft are available to those with money and connections but for interstellar commerce and routine travel a sedate pace is the norm.

-The unique characteristics of the K’kree – their size and need for the company of others – mean that their vessels are built differently to those used by humans and other small creatures.
-A K’kree engineer literally cannot crawl into a narrow space to find a problem and if they can physically fit into a tight space, being alone and confined would make carrying out complex tasks
+The unique characteristics of the K'kree – their size and need for the company of others – mean that their vessels are built differently to those used by humans and other small creatures.
+A K'kree engineer literally cannot crawl into a narrow space to find a problem and if they can physically fit into a tight space, being alone and confined would make carrying out complex tasks